CAJan93/docker_cheat_sheet/kubernetes/CKAD/3_Storage_and_more/README_CKAD_3.md

 ## 1.3.
 Deleting a PVC

 - If do not need a PV anymore, you can delete the PVC.
-Depending on your `persistentVolumeReclaimPolicy` the data in the PV will be `retain`ed or `delete`ed.
+Depending on your `persistentVolumeReclaimPolicy` the data in the PV will be `retain`ed or `delete`d.

 ## 1.4.
 Dynamic provisioning